Last reviewed: 2025-12-08 / Plakar v1.0.6

 - Run

-- Go to the Settings page to enable alerting and email reporting.
+- Open Settings to enable alerting and email reporting.

 Using the CLI